Studying Architecture in Germany

 Typical questions raised within the subject

-- How can knowledge about architectural history be transferred into a concept?
+- How can knowledge about building history be transferred into a design?

-- Which computer programs are chosen for the presentation of a design?
+- Which computer program do you choose for the presentation of a design?

 The subject suits you,...